Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: LLM-enhanced hybrid GDM-based reinforcement learning solution

 Here, $p_{m,j}^t = \Pr(e_m^t = j \mid \boldsymbol{s}^t)$ denotes the probability assigned by the discrete diffusion policy to migrating the AI agent of AV $m$ to candidate destination edge server $j$ at time slot $t$, with $j \in \mathbb{N} \cup \{S\}$. $c_{\text{ent}}^t$ is an annealed entropy coefficient to ensure stable exploration and efficient convergence during training.

-Meanwhile, to stabilize learning of the discrete diffusion actor under the large and multi-dimensional discrete action space, an auxiliary diffusion denoising loss is introduced.
+Meanwhile, to stabilize learning of the discrete diffusion actor in the large and multi-dimensional discrete action space, an auxiliary diffusion denoising loss is introduced.
 The executed migration decisions are converted into a concatenated one-hot vector $\boldsymbol{x}_0^d \in \{0,1\}^{M(N+1)}$ and optimized through a diffusion reconstruction objective.
-This auxiliary loss is applied only to samples with a positive estimated advantage to avoid reinforcing suboptimal behaviors, which is calculated by
+This auxiliary loss is applied only to samples with a positive estimated advantage to avoid reinforcing suboptimal behaviors, and is defined as